 Morocco, officially called the Kingdom of Morocco, has over 36 million inhabitants (36,91 million) as of 2020.
-Rabat is the capital but the most important economically and the largest city is Casablanca and there are many Interesting Facts About the Kingdom of Morocco.
+Rabat is the capital but the most important economically and the largest city is Casablanca and there are more Interesting Facts to Know About the Kingdom of Morocco.

 - 1 Interesting Facts About The Kingdom of Morocco

 - 1.1 Only 9miles between Morocco and Europe

 - 1.2 Among the oldest Kingdoms in the world

 - 1.4 Morocco has a wide range of landscapes